squattingmonk/nasher/README.md

     # Unpack "demo.mod" into the default target's source tree
     $ nasher unpack --file:demo.mod

-This unpacks a `.mod`, `.erf`, or `.hak` file into the source tree.
-GFF files are converted to JSON format.
+This unpacks a `.mod`, `.erf`, `.tlk`, or `.hak` file into the source tree. gff and tlk files are are converted to json format.
 If a file does not exist in the source tree, it is checked against a series of rules in the package config.
 If a rule is matched, it will be placed in that directory.
 Otherwise, it is placed into the directory `unknown` in the package root.

 If an extracted file would overwrite a newer version, you will be prompted to overwrite the file.
 You can force answer the prompt by passing the `--yes`,